MendDev/test-sandbox/README.md

 We are not looking for examples of:
 * CSS styling, color choices etc

-Please list the files, or the main entry points, that you've created, as opposed to vendor/third party files in your PR so that we can easily find your work.
+Please list the files and/or the main entry points in the PR.
+So that we we can easily find your work.
+This will help us see what you have written as opposed to what might have been added by third party code.
 ```

 --------